datacentricdesign/iob22/assignments/03-ereader/step1.md

 # Task 1.3 Go to the Second Page

 The key functionality of an eReader is the ability _to go to the next page_.
 We know how to ask users for input.
-In this case, we do not want text, we will just ask the users to press ENTER whenever they want to go to the next page.
+In this case, we do not want text.
+We will ask the users to press ENTER whenever they want to go to the next page.

 ```markdown
 Ask the user 'For the next page, press ENTER:' and store the answer in 'action'